 The idle system alone is not able to meet the fuel requirements in the air stream of the carburetor.
 When the engine changes from idle condition to high speed, the off idle system is able to supply the fuel.

 The low-pressure area is created by the throttle valve which blocks the airflow.
-Thus, allowing more fuel to enter to compensate reduced vacuum pressure and to smoothing the operation to a regular open circuit.
+Thus, allowing more fuel to enter to compensate for reduced vacuum pressure and to smooth the operation to a regular open circuit.

 The idle system will not be able to supply a sufficient amount of fuel alone, and an off idle system is required.

 It supplies fuel when the vehicle changes its idle condition to high speed.

 The operation of the Off idle system, as follows:

 - The driver of the vehicle presses down the accelerator.